Layne has worked in shelter medicine for over six years and likes to share her advice with fellow animal guardians.

-Breedism gets its origins from the noun, racism.
-Racism involves prejudice, discrimination, exclusion, and even worse, simply based on skin color.
+The term "breedism" is based on prejudice and can be understood in the ways that racism describes ignorance, judgment, and hate.
+Racism involves prejudice, discrimination, or exclusion simply based on skin color.
 Just as people face unfair prejudices based on their skin tone even in contemporary times, humans have created breedism in the dog world.

 As someone who has worked in animal shelters and with dogs in veterinary medicine for over a decade, I will tell you exactly what I have observed:

 - Certain breeds are prone to behaviors that they are bred for

 - Dogs are a product of their environment and raising

 - There is no predictability to what type of dog is more likely to bite

 - Pit bulls refer to several breeds and not one breed